Start Date: Level: Study mode: Course Location: Course Type:

 As part of this course students initially study Level 2 units in English and Study Skills to support subsequent development of relevant academic skills, before then progressing to graded Level 3 units.
 Successful completion of the diploma will then enable eventual progression to Level 4.

-While at Sunderland College students are supported with their UCAS university application for Level 4 studies.
+While at Sunderland College students are supported with their UCAS university application for Level 4 studies from tutors, lecturers and programme leaders

 You will study the following modules as part of this course: